The Top 10

 About our Top 10 Customer Service Stories list

 We’ve been collecting customer service stories for over fifteen years.
-My company specializes in customer service training, leadership training and cx consulting, and these experiences are invaluable in illustrating what outstanding customer service looks like — and what leaders should strive for.
+My company specializes in customer service training, leadership training and workplace culture development, and these experiences are invaluable in illustrating what outstanding customer service looks like — and what leaders should strive for.
 Several years ago, we decided to start ranking them, and sharing the top 10 best and worst experiences of the previous year.

 In the interests of complete transparency, there are two things to note about this list: